Bridgeport

 Climate Mitigation Goal

-The city’s Energy Efficiency and Conservation Plan has a community-wide goal to reduce greenhouse gas emissions 20% below 2007 levels by 2020 and 30% by 2030.
+The city’s Energy Efficiency and Conservation Plan has a community-wide goal to reduce greenhouse gas emissions 30% below 2007 levels by 2030.
 ACEEE was unable to project if the city will achieve its near-term community-wide GHG emissions reduction goal because insufficient GHG emissions data were available for our analysis.
 The city released one community-wide greenhouse gas inventory for 2008.

 The city does not have a community-wide energy reduction goal, but the Energy Efficiency and Conservation Plan highlights green buildings and retrofits as a key component of their greenhouse gas reduction strategy.